 To be perfectly honest, I realized I do.
 This is not related to any particular style, or venue, or personality type.
-I want to work with individuals whose goal is to sincerely and authentically celebrate what is true to them.
+I want to work with individuals and brands whose goal is to sincerely and authentically celebrate what is true to them.
 I am happiest documenting people who are kind, engaging, and creative.
 People who know who they are, own it, and live it.
 People with their hearts on their sleeve.
 Most importantly, people who welcome me into their lives.

 Do you travel for commissions?

 Absolutely!
 I've photographed projects across the country (including California, Washington, Oregon, Colorado, Nevada, Indiana, Illinois, South Dakota, Montana, Texas, North & South Carolina, Virginia, New York, Connecticut, Rhode Island, Vermont, New Hampshire, Maine, and Massachusetts), as well as internationally (Mexico, Philippines, Canada, Iceland, Scotland, Ireland, and Italy).
 I'm always open to the next big adventure.

 The most difficult thing, in my opinion, is keeping things fresh.
 It's a fine balance between providing what clients seen, but also pushing myself to do something new.
 I actually find my work most inspired when I'm surrounding myself with other arts: good music, paintings, film, great literature.

 Why do you book a limited number of weddings?